 - it expects to be configured with the same periodicity of each hop of an SRS resource with the transmit frequency hopping.

 The reduced capability UE may be configured, via [uplinkTimeWindow-Config], subject to UE capability, with an UL time window where the UE is not expected to transmit other signals/channels and is only expected to transmit the SRS for positioning using frequency hopping.
-The UE is not expected to be configured with one [cycle] of the transmit frequency hopping, including the switching time from/to active BWP required ahead of the first hop and after the last hop, that is partially overlapped with the time window.
+The UE does not expect to be configured with one [cycle] of the transmit frequency hopping, including the switching time from/to active BWP required ahead of the first hop and after the last hop, that is partially overlapped with the time window.
+The UE does not expect to be configured with more than one SRS resources for positioning with frequency hopping within any one [cycle] of the SRS transmission frequency hopping.

 < Unchanged parts are omitted >